Ituri conflict: Peacekeeping operations (2003–2006)

 The Lendu FNI and Union of Congolese Patriots militias murdered nine Bangladeshi peacekeepers near the town of Kafe on 25 February 2005, the largest single UN loss since the Rwandan genocide.
 In response, UN forces assaulted a FNI stronghold, killing 50 militiamen.
-Thomas Lubanga Dyilo, the leader of the Union of Congolese Patriots, and other militia leaders were arrested by Congolese authorities and imprisoned in Makala Prison, Kinshasa.
+Thomas Lubanga Dyilo, the leader of the Union of Congolese Patriots, and other militia leaders were arrested by Congolese authorities and imprisoned in Makala Central Prison, Kinshasa.
 Lubanga was accused of having ordered the killing of the peacekeepers in February 2005 and of being behind continuous insecurity in the area.
 On February 10, 2006, the International Criminal Court issued an arrest warrant for Lubanga for the war crime of "conscripting and enlisting children under the age of fifteen years and using them to participate actively in hostilities".
 Congolese authorities transferred Lubanga to ICC custody on 17 March 2006.
 Lubanga was found guilty in 2012 and sentenced to 14 years imprisonment, becoming the first person convicted by the ICC.

 On 1 April 2005, the UN reported that less than half of the 15,000 militia members had disarmed by the deadline set.
 Peacekeeper Colonel Hussein Mahmoud stated that the MONUC would now aggressively and forcibly disarm the remaining militias.
 In April 2006 one Nepalese peacekeeper was killed and seven were taken hostage by the FNI.
 MONUC confirmed that seven of its peacekeepers were captured in an area 100 km east of Bunia, in the disputed northeastern region of Ituri.
 In May 2006 the FNI released the seven Nepalese peacekeepers.
 On 9 October 2006, MONUC reported that 12 FNI militiamen were killed in clashes with the Congolese army.
 MONUC spokesman Leocadio Salmeron stated that “no population movements have been observed” as a result of the fighting.